What is a trolling motor?

 Foot control trolling motors have more clutter on the deck.
 If you have many people on your boat it can be harder to operate the foot control trolling motor.
 These types of motors can have more parts to break or have failure.
 Another important thing is these motors have slower response time on some models.
 This can affect real-time boat controlling.

-Hand controlled motors will give you better control on your boat.
+Hand-controlled motors will give you better control of your boat.
 But it has some drawbacks too.
 You need to control these types of motors with your hands and it can be a problem if you are holding fishing rod.
 Your hands can not be always on your fishing rod and it may bother you sometimes while fishing.

 It can be a better option for advanced fishermen.
 Another problem with these types of trolling motors is these motors can only be used from the bow.

 The more important thing besides choosing the control type of trolling motor is that you need to practice to get used to it.
 Both types of motors need practice to get comfortable with them and do better controlling.
 After you set up opportunities are limitless.